 Domestic approvals are our bread and butter.

 Supplemental Type Certificates (STCs) and serialized STCs are the bulk of our work.
 We don’t just focus on Avionics.
 We work on structural modifications, interior completions, cargo hooks, MX12 Cameras, seat re-pitching, passenger services, and software too.
 The list is endless.
-We serve commercial, business, special missions, and rotary wing owners and operators to help them maintain flightworthiness.
+We serve commercial (airlines and regional airlines), business, special missions, and rotary wing owners and operators to help them maintain flightworthiness.

 The list of avionics systems we have certified is essentially endless.
 If it has a wire on it, we have probably done it.